spatialos/UnrealGDK/SpatialGDK/Documentation/index.md

 * server **offloading** (available in alpha), in which Unreal server functionality is split between multiple servers and those servers compute different functionality across the whole game world, or
 * server **zoning** (available in pre-alpha), in which the game world is split into several geographical areas and each area has a dedicated Unreal server computing all the functionality for it.

+[block:callout]
+{
+  "type": "info",
-<%(Callout  message="We do not currently recommend development using multiserver zoning functionality.
-For more information on multiserver zoning availability, see the [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support]({{urlRoot}}/unreal-features-support) page.")%>
+  "body": "We do not currently recommend development using multiserver zoning functionality.
+For more information on multiserver zoning availability, see the [development roadmap](https://github.com/spatialos/UnrealGDK/projects/1) and [Unreal features support]({{urlRoot}}/unreal-features-support) page."
+}
+[/block]

 ## Find out more